 Us: Thank you, Mabel.
 I took away the acne scars.

 Mabel runs away crying.

 Now that we know Mabel’s secret, we can write any scene at all for her, and her motivation will be thoroughly grounded.
 We know now that she will buy the skin graft, and we know that if anything goes wrong at all, she will descend slowly into bitterness, self-hatred, and eventual villainy (driven by the unfairness of life).
 If she does become a villain, she will target the young and beautiful, and surround herself with men and women who have the coarsest, bumpiest skin possible.
 We now have Mabel’s deepest, darkest secret.
 When you own the character, the character will perform well for you.

 Digging into your characters’ deepest, most closely-held secrets will give you the power to write them in any situation, and under any emotional duress, with sureness, power, and grounded insight.
 Mabel’s fear of looking like a chicken, in our example, will never, ever be mentioned at all in the book about her.
 Chickens will never be written about; there will be no feather metaphors, or mentions of skin texture.
 Mabel’s secret will form the engine of her motivation; it will be hidden from the reader, but you will know it, and your knowledge of Mabel will lead to insightful and powerful writing.
 Sit your characters down, one by one, and interrogate them until you find what you are looking for.
 Keep their secrets for them, but know what the secrets are.

 You’ve been reading a blog about writing by Victor Poole.
-You can read about Ocher and many of my other characters in these books.
 Thanks for visiting!